triggermesh/triggermesh/docs/sources/kafka.md

 ## Creating a Kafka Source with Kerberos-SSL

-Before to create the KafkaSource, we are going to create some secrets that KafkaSource will need for the authentication with Kerberos + SSL.
+Before creating the `KafkaSource`, we are going to create some secrets that the `KafkaSource` will need for the authentication with Kerberos + SSL.

 ```console
 kubectl create secret generic config --from-file=krb5.conf